MalinYamato/chat/README.md

 ### Create Certificates

-Alternativee if you are yousing digitalocean: https://certbot-dns-digitalocean.readthedocs.io/en/stable/.
-If so skip the following instructionsl.
+Alternative if you are using digitalocean: https://certbot-dns-digitalocean.readthedocs.io/en/stable/.
+If so skip the following instructions.

 #### First, create certificates for your chat server, which must run on port 443
     $ sudo certbot certonly --standalone --preferred-challenges tls-sni  -d yourhost.yourdomain